+Despite her passionate presentation, trouble was brewing.
+Something was not right in the room.
+A woman beside me in the audience kept shifting her weight.
+A man to my left had crossed his arms and released several voluble sighs.
+Greg Gage: Electrical experiments with plants that count and communicate.
 Scientists discover plants have 'brains' that decide when to sprout.
 Introducing Pando Populus.
 Suzanne Simard: How trees talk to each other.
 Microsoft Is Teaching Your Plants To Talk Back.
 Gardeners have long claimed that talking to plants helps them grow—an idea backed up by science.

 The idea that plants communicate with each other is normally based in science-fiction or fantasy, but new research out of The University of Western Australia reveals that this actually may be the case.
 UWA Postdoctoral Research Fellow Dr. Amazing Plants.
 Researchers find electrical current stemming from plants.
 In an electrifying first, Stanford scientists have plugged into algae cells and harnessed a tiny electrical current.

 They found it at the very source of energy production – photosynthesis, a plant's method of converting sunlight to chemical energy.
 It may be a first step toward generating high-efficiency bioelectricity that doesn't give off carbon dioxide as a byproduct, the researchers say.
 "We believe we are the first to extract electrons out of living plant cells," said WonHyoung Ryu, the lead author of the paper published in the March issue of Nano Letters.